 Among all the genres that we get to watch on television, crime has surely been one whose appeal has never diminished.
 Since the early days of television, crime shows have always been among the most popular series.
-Since they first stepped onto the scene, Netflix has also tried to explore this territory, by coming out with crime stories in several formats.
+Since they first stepped onto the scene, Netflix has also tried to explore this territory by coming out with crime stories in several formats.
 Some of them have been true crime documentaries; some have been dramatized accounts of some of the most notorious criminals in history.
-Examples include ‘Narcos‘, a crime mockumentary like ‘American Vandal‘, and now ‘Unbelievable‘, a miniseries based on true events.
+Examples include ‘Narcos,’ a crime mockumentary like ‘American Vandal,’ and now ‘Unbelievable,’ a miniseries based on true events.

 The series offers a careful look inside the police investigations and how preconceived notions about rape victims do not allow them to get justice at times.
 If you loved this series and are looking for more similar shows, then we’ve got you covered.
 Here’s the list of best shows similar to ‘Unbelievable’ that are our recommendations.
-You can watch several of these series like ‘Unbelievable’ on Netflix, Hulu or Amazon Prime.
+You can watch several of these series like ‘Unbelievable’ on Netflix, Hulu, or Amazon Prime.

 7. Seven Seconds (2018)

-A Netflix original series based on the Russian film ‘The Major’, ‘Seven Seconds‘ is a crime story which takes into consideration the social and political impacts one case of manslaughter might lead to.
+A Netflix original series based on the Russian film ‘The Major,’ ‘Seven Seconds‘ is a crime story that takes into consideration the social and political impacts one case of manslaughter might lead to.
 The story starts with the case of Peter Jablonski, a police officer who ends up critically injuring a black teenager called Brenton Butler.
 After the incident, Jablonski calls some of his friends, and together they come to the conclusion that Butler has passed away and then proceed to cover up the incident.
 But Butler was actually left to die all by himself, covered in his own blood.
 The story then follows the kid’s parents as they battle the system to earn justice for their son.
 The series has a gritty, dark, and realistic tone that makes for a gripping experience.

 6. Collateral (2018)

 Created by David Hare, ‘Collateral‘ is a compelling police procedural series.
-The story follows the murder of a pizza delivery boy, and the case’s subsequent investigation by detective inspector Kip Glaspie (Carey Mulligan).
+The story follows the murder of a pizza delivery boy and the subsequent investigation by detective inspector Kip Glaspie (Carey Mulligan).
 While everyone around her was eager to label the crime as a random incident, Kip vows to get justice for the victim.
 Her investigation slowly opens up the doors to a rather complex web of characters who are linked to the murder in one way or another.
 While the story is well built-up and has a lot of political undertones, the makers leave the plot with a lot of questions unanswered and a lot of doubts about the way the conclusion is reached.
 Taking everything into consideration, “half-baked” is the best way to describe this series.

 5. Marcella (2016-)

-A number of disturbing murders serve as the premise of this ITV original series written, directed and produced by Swedish screenwriter Hans Rosenfeldt.
+A number of disturbing murders serve as the premise of this ITV original series written, directed, and produced by Swedish screenwriter Hans Rosenfeldt.
 The eponymous central character is a police detective who sets out to investigate the murder of a little child whose body is discovered inside a wall.
 The gruesome crime takes Marcella deep down a rabbit hole where she comes across a number of sinister characters and situations while she herself is suffering from random episodic blackouts.

 4. Wormwood (2017)